RafalSladek/myLinux/README.md

 $ git push -f origin master
 ```
 Go and check your project repository in github, you should see only one commit.

+In Jan 16 I discovered tmux, thanks to Alex.
+A good documentation you will find here - https://danielmiessler.com/study/tmux/